Inflectra/rapise-documentation/docs/Guide/manual_testing_recording.md

 ![manual_recording_4](./img/manual_testing_recording6.png)

-You will notice that the description of each test step will use the form "User [action] at [coordinates] in '[object name]'" and the expected result will include the screenshot of what the user was doing.
-In addition, the sample data will contains the equivalent Rapise automation code for reference.
-This can be useful later if you decide to automate this test.
+Notice that each recorded test step already has a `Description` and an `Expected Result` with a screenshot of what the user was doing.
+In addition, the `Sample Data` contains the equivalent of Rapise automation code for reference.
+This can be useful later if you will decide to automate this test.

 ## Step 3 - Editing the Steps